colealanroberts-zz/hackfetch/README.md

 ## Contributing

-Please read submit a pull request or open an issue if you'd like to contribute and fix any bugs.
+Please submit a pull request or open an issue if you'd like to add a feature or fix any bugs.

 ## Dependencies